-As of December 2019, there were 1,413shareholders.
+As of December 31, 2020, there were 1,358 shareholders.

-The following table shows information about the main shareholders of the Company's Series A or Series B shares in circulation as of December 31, 2019 and December 31, 2018, in line with information provided by the DCV.
-The following table presents the information about the beneficial ownership of Series A and Series B shares of the Company as of December 31, 2019 and December 31, 2018, with respect to each shareholder that, to our knowledge, owns more than 5% of the outstanding Series A or Series B shares.
-The following information is derived from our registry and reports managed by the DCV and informed to the CMF and the Chilean Stock Exchanges. whose main shareholders are the following:
+Following table shows information about the main shareholders of the Company's Series A or Series B shares in circulation as of December 31, 2020 and 2019, in line with information provided by the DCV, with respect to each shareholder that, to our knowledge, owns more than 5% of the outstanding Series A or Series B shares.
+The following information is derived from our registry and reports managed by the DCV and informed to the CMF and the Chilean Stock Exchanges: